jtf-1/FUN-MAP_CAUCASUS/docs/README.md

 - 90 mninutes

 The current window can also be cancelled from the menu.
 After a window has been cancelled the carrier will retun to the point at which the window was requested and continue holding station.

+Deck lighting can be controlled via the Change Lights submenu.
+By default, the carrier lights mode is set to Navigation when cruising and will change to Recovery mode at the start of a recovery window.
+The mode can be changed to Launch, or back to Recovery, via the menu.

 DYNAMIC DECK TEMPLATES